automaciej/automaciej/content/page/bio/index.md

 ---

 **Maciej** _(pron.
 MATCH-ek)_ **Bliziński** is an electric bass player based in Dublin, Ireland.
-He specializes in jazz, bossa nova, samba, jazz fusion, and acid jazz.
-Maciej also plays nylon string and electric guitars, and develops own music software.
+Maciej specializes in jazz, and a number styles of Brazilian
+music: bossa nova, samba, and chorinho.
+Maciej also plays nylon string and electric guitars, produces music recordings, and develops own music software.

 <!--more-->